 Q: Is Beta Gamma Sigma a fraternity?

-A: No. Beta Gamma Sigma is the international business honor society that recognizes the most outstanding students of business at institutions accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
+A: Beta Gamma Sigma is the international business honor society that recognizes the most outstanding students of business at institutions accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
+It is not a fraternity.

 Q: How do I become a member of Beta Gamma Sigma?